ansu0122/github-actions-samples/README.md

 # github-actions-samples

-This repo contains samples of Github Actions Workflows
+This repo contains samples of Github Actions Workflows and ArgoCD deployment setup